 Ada was established in July of 1891, and early in its settlement, several Episcopal families moved into the area.
-The roots of St. Luke's are in the organization of a guild for Episcopal women who began meeting in about 1910.
+The roots of St. Luke's are in the organization of a guild for Episcopal women who began meeting in their homes about 1910.
 In that same year, communicants petitioned the bishop for regular services by a visiting priest in Ada.
 Building began on the first church, a small frame structure, in 1913.
 The mission of St. Luke's was formally organized on April 10, 1915.

-The Reverend Franklin Davis was appointed as the first resident priest for St. Luke's mission in February, 1917.
+The Reverend Franklin Davis was appointed as the first resident priest for St. Luke's mission in February 1917.
 He served until 1920 when he was appointed Archdeacon of Central Oklahoma.
 St. Luke's had a series of priests until 1930 when the Reverend Samuel Peard was appointed.
 During his tenure (1930-1933), St. Luke's attained parish status and grew quickly.
 By the late 1930s, St. Luke's had outgrown its first church.

 In 1939 the cornerstone was laid for the present church building.
 The church proper, and other later additions were built of native limestone quarried near Ada.
-The architectural design is reputed to have been modeled after designs attributed to Sir.
-Christopher Wren.
+The architectural design is reputed to have been modeled after designs attributed to Sir Christopher Wren.
 As St. Luke's grew and expanded, additional space was needed.